-Magpie was born to Big Man and Magpie Woman, of Stone Calf's band, about 1852.
-After the Sand Creek Massacre in 1864, Magpie and his family joined relatives in the Wutapiu band.
-Magpie, a teenager by now, and his family were in Black Kettle’s Wutapiu band.
+Magpie was born to Big Man and Magpie Woman, of Stone Calf's band, about 1851.
+After the Sand Creek Massacre on November 29, 1864, Magpie and his family joined relatives in Chief Black Kettle’s Wutapiu band.